sellout/dog/README.md

-# dog
+# d∘g

+(pronounced and ASCIIed as “dog”)

 Short for “compositional document generator”.
 This is a category-theoretic approach to typesetting (e.g., a functor from the category of document descriptions to the category of PDFs).

-Also, grad students can now complain “dog ate my homework.”
+Also, grad students can now complain “d∘g ate my homework.”

 ## caveat